johnston9/shot-caller/TESTING.md

 - Use Case: Delete Scene Characters<br>

   1. Click on "3 Dots Edit/Delete" icon to open the Edit/Delete mini menu and select Delete.<br>
-  2. A pop-up displays on top of the page asking to confirm the Delete.
+  2. A pop-up displays on top of the page asking to confirm the Delete.<br>
-  3. Click "Cancel" to cancel or "Delete" to delete.
+  3. Click "Cancel" to cancel or "Delete" to delete.<br>

 <p align="center"> <strong>The Edit/Delete mini menu</strong></p>
 <h2 align="center">